AlvisLai/Heart-Failure-Prediction/README.md

 Heart Failure Prediction

 ## About The Project
-An python based prediction, using Heart Failure Prediction Dataset
+An python based Heart Failure Prediction, using Heart Failure Prediction Dataset

 ### Project dependencies